roisulimani/qai/README.md

 ## Modal setup (chosen provider)

 Modal is used as the default runtime (`WORKSPACE_RUNTIME=modal`).
 A verified Modal.com account with billing enabled is required before functions can pull images or keep instances warm.
+The Next.js app now delegates workspace lifecycle operations to a Modal HTTP function defined by `WORKSPACE_MODAL_SERVICE_URL`, instead of directly creating E2B sandboxes.

 1. Install the CLI:
    ```bash